sablier-labs/v2-core/README.md

 [foundry]: https://getfoundry.sh
 [foundry-badge]: https://img.shields.io/badge/Built%20with-Foundry-FFDB1C.svg

-This repository contains the core smart contracts of the Sablier V2 Protocol.
+This repository contains the core smart contracts of the Sablier Lockup Protocol.
 For higher-level logic, see the [sablier-labs/v2-periphery](https://github.com/sablier-labs/v2-periphery) repository.

 In-depth documentation is available at [docs.sablier.com](https://docs.sablier.com).

 ## Background

-Sablier V2 is a token distribution protocol used by DAOs and businesses for vesting, payroll, airdrops, and more.
+Sablier Lockup Protocol is a token distribution protocol used by DAOs and businesses for vesting, payroll, airdrops, and more.
 Our flagship model is the linear stream, which distributes assets on a continuous, by-the-second basis.

 The way it works is that the sender of a payment stream first deposits a specific amount of ERC-20 tokens in a contract.
 Then, the contract progressively allocates the funds to the recipient, who can access them as they become available over